-Read/write splitting instances of ApsaraDB for Redis are suitable for workloads where reads are more than writes.
-These instances ensure high availability (HA) and high performance, and support multiple specifications.
+Read/write splitting instances of ApsaraDB for Redis are suitable for read-heavy workloads.
+These instances ensure high availability and high performance, and support multiple specifications.
 The read/write splitting architecture allows a large number of concurrent requests to read hot data from read replicas.
-This can reduce the loads on the master node and minimize operations and maintenance costs.
+This helps reduce the loads on the master node and minimize operations and maintenance costs.

-A read/write splitting instance of ApsaraDB for Redis consists of a master node, a replica node, read replicas, proxy servers, and the HA system.
+A read/write splitting instance of ApsaraDB for Redis consists of a master node, a replica node, read replicas, proxy servers, and a high-availability system.

 |Replica node||As a hot standby node, the replica node does not provide services.|

 |Read replica||Read replicas process only read requests.
 The read/write splitting architecture supports chain replication.
 This allows you to scale out read replicas to increase the read capacity.
 Optimized binlog files are used to replicate data.
 This way, full synchronization can be avoided.|